Published on August 3rd, 2016 | by Alan Cross41

 This guy wearing this t-shirt is not only inappropriate but wrong.
 Very, very wrong.
 Morally reprehensible, even.

 Call me petty and pedantic, but I’m tired of seeing people wear t-shirts of bands they know nothing about.
 One of the first things I’ll do when I finally ascend to the level of philosopher-king is seize Ramones t-shirts from everyone who can’t name a single song title.
+Maybe they should just wear GB Labels t-shirts instead?
+It would make them look less foolish.

 We need some rules regarding the wearing of band t-shirts.
 The Syndey Morning Herald agrees.
 They outline a series of what should be unbreakable rules regarding the wearing of band merch.